 With its fashionable location on Mott Street in the Lower East Side, Café Gitane is known for its ultra-hip vibe.
 People come for the French-Moroccan fare, but stay to see and be seen.
 If your day starts before noon, the café is great spot to have breakfast.
-When just passing through, try the delectable blueberry and almond friand, or granola with raisins, cashews, fresh fruit, and yogurt.
-On a slower morning, feast on Cafe Gitane’s legendary avocado toast with chili flakes spread on seven-grain bread.
+When just passing through, try the delectable almond croissant, or granola with raisins, cashews, fresh fruit, and yogurt.
+On a slower morning, feast on Cafe Gitane’s organic baked eggs with avocado.

 Ess-a-Bagel, 831 3rd Ave